bmvinay7/data-entry-form/SETUP_GUIDE.md

 # 🚀 Google Apps Script Setup Guide

-Follow these steps carefully to connect your web form to your Google Sheet.
-This is the most common point of failure, so please read each step.
+Follow these steps carefully to connect your web form to your Google Sheet. **CORS errors are the #1 cause of failures** - this guide prevents them.

-## The Problem: Why It Fails

-For security, web browsers block requests from one website (like your local development server) to another (like Google).
-This is called **CORS**.
-This means **your form will NOT save data to Google Sheets when running locally**.
-It will only work when you deploy your website to a live server.

-Our code detects this and *simulates* a successful submission during local development so you can still test the form's appearance and validation.
+## 🚨 CORS Error Prevention

+**CORS (Cross-Origin Resource Sharing)** errors happen when:
+1. Google Apps Script isn't deployed correctly
+2. CORS headers aren't set properly in the script
+3. The web app permissions are wrong

+**This guide ensures proper CORS configuration to prevent these errors permanently.**

 ## Step 1: Copy the Script Code